Because I Can’t Write a Novel – Day Two

 Trust me when I say that I know not going to your wedding was a jerk move.
 I’m well aware of it.
 But the thought of getting upset or creating even the slightest bit of tension or awkwardness terrified me.
 I was already the bad guy.
 In our entire circle of friends, I’m the bad guy.
 I’ve always been the bad guy.
 I’ve never really fitted in.
 Now I’m definitely ghosted out, and that’s fine.
 But you should know that you have ruined our friendship.
 It’s five months later and things haven’t changed.
 He’s just getting laid now, and I’m at home by myself a lot.
-I’m skint because I’m still paying OUR bills – Bestie and I – because we lived like an old married couple.
-And he’s out getting drunk, being all testosterone-fuelled, and generally being a completely different man to the one I used to call my best friends.
+We once lived a bit like an old married couple, and he’s out getting drunk, being all testosterone-fuelled, and generally being a completely different man to the one I used to call my best friends.
 Even his jokes have changed.
 They’ve gone from being funny to completely chauvinistic in some way, and I guess that’s because he’s hanging around with you guys all the time now.

 For future reference, I appreciate the fact that you care for Bestie, but the way you did it was totally wrong.
 You should have had this conversation with him first, to get your story right if nothing else.
 The things you said to me – they were wrong.
 I’d never go out of my way to hurt anyone, not even my worst enemy, let alone string my best friend along for 15 years.
 How dare you even consider suggesting that might be the case?

 But there, it’s been five months and I’ve not said any of those things to you.
 Or to Bestie for that matter.
-I hope you’re happy with yourself.
+I hope you’re all happy, and not in a totally shitty way.
 You’ve won my best friend.
 You won.
 I lost.
 He’s all yours now.
-Perhaps he can move in with you and you can pay the bills?
+Perhaps he can move in with you and you can pay the phonebill?

 - Expected word count: 3,334